valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in functions: no

 **Note:**
-this feature is only available when script effects replication is employed.
+this feature is only available when script effects replication is employed, the replication mode available is script effects replication, And no script replication is supported.
-Calling it when using verbatim script replication will result in an error.
-Verbatim script replication, meaning that the scripts' source code was sent for execution by replicas and stored in the AOF.
-An alternative replication mode allows replicating only the scripts' effects.
-Script replication is no longer supported, and the only replication mode available is script effects replication.

 **Warning:**
 this is an advanced feature.
 Misuse can cause damage by violating the contract that binds the Redis master, its replicas, and AOF contents to hold the same logical content.